About 80 million people in North America snore, and approximately 12 million Americans have sleep apnea. So what’s the difference, why does it matter?

 Left untreated, sleep apnea can increase your chances of serious health conditions like high blood pressure and heart disease.
 At a minimum, you may feel groggy in the morning or unable to concentrate during the day.

-The good news is sleep apnea is treatable.
 The two most common ways to treat sleep apnea are continuous positive airway pressure (CPAP) therapy, which is administered by a physician, and oral appliance therapy, which is administered by a dentist.
 CPAP therapy can be very effective for people with sleep apnea, but some find it difficult to sleep with a mask.
 More people are increasingly turning to the oral appliances administered by dentists.
 Oral appliances are small, flexible devices that look like mouthguards.
 They increase the airway space and reduce air velocity and soft tissue vibration (snoring) by moving the lower jaw into a forward position.
 Patients who have tried both say that oral appliances are more comfortable to wear, easier to care for and very cost-effective.